pazilla/pazilla.github.io/camping.markdown

 1. Take care of basic human needs.
 2. More items add more comfort and enjoyment at the campsite but more weight.

-Here are the categories of things to bring, in order of urgency:
+Here are the categories of things to bring:
 * Water
 * Shelter and sleeping system
 * Clothing